Category: movies

 The Miracle of Our Lady of Fatima (1952)

-The Miracle of Our Lady of Fatima takes place in 1917, three shepherd children living just outside Fatima, Portugal have visions of a lovely lady in a cloud.
+Set in 1917, three shepherd children living just outside Fatima, Portugal have visions of a lovely lady in a cloud.

 John of the Cross (Live drama)